 Under the NHS (Pharmaceutical and Local Pharmaceutical Services) Regulations 2013, pharmacies are required to provide a Fitness to Practise declaration to NHS England (through their local NHS Team) when they join the pharmaceutical list, and to keep the local NHS Team updated if they are subject to any incident which may affect their Fitness to Practise.

 When an application is made to a Local NHS Team’s for inclusion in a pharmaceutical list, the application must be accompanied by a Fitness to Practise declaration, unless the applicant already provided that information and the information is up to date.

-NHS England publishes template forms (fitness information forms) which contractors can use to provide them with this information.
+PCSE on behalf of NHS England publishes template forms (fitness to practise forms) which contractors can use to provide them with this information.

 The duty to provide Fitness to Practise information arises from Part 1 of Schedule 2 of the NHS (Pharmaceutical and Local Pharmaceutical Services) Regulations 2013.

 All pharmacy contractors who are the subject of new adverse fitness to practise incidents must notify their local NHS Teams within 7 days of the occurrence.
 PSNC has produced an ‘e-form’ template, which can be completed in Microsoft Word by clicking the link below.
 The Fitness to Practise forms produced by PSNC are not mandatory.

 Fitness to Practice Update Form (formerly form FtP2) (MS Word e-form)